 These are 3 speeches that changed the world in very different ways.
 We describe the background to the speech and what we can learn from each one.

-Martin Luther King’s speech I Have a Dream was delivered during the March on Washington for Jobs and Freedom on August 28, 1963.
+Martin Luther King’s speech I Have a Dream was delivered during the March on Washington for Jobs and Freedom on August 28, 1963, and is our number one for speeches that changed the world.
 King was the sixteenth out of eighteen people to speak that day, and calls for an end to racism in the United States and called for civil and economic rights.
 Delivered to over 250,000 civil rights supporters from the steps of the Lincoln Memorial in Washington, D.C., the speech was a defining moment of the American Civil Rights Movement.

 The following day, the New York Times writer James Reston wrote: “Dr. King touched all the themes of the day, only better than anybody else.
 He was full of the symbolism of Lincoln and Gandhi, and the cadences of the Bible.
 He was both militant and sad, and he sent the crowd away feeling that the long journey had been worthwhile”.
 You can read further analysis of the speech from The New York Times.